gitsena/GitSena/README.md

 :house_with_garden:I’m from Brazil. 🇧🇷

-:books: I'm currently focusing on mobile apps. 📱
+:books: I'm currently focusing on website and mobile apps. 📱

 :outbox_tray: Goals for 2023: create new projects and find and be hired. <code><img src=https://github.com/gitsena/GitSena/assets/89034251/648f1ac4-3df2-4ab8-8854-975b474c3713 height= "20" ></code>